Strong Limit Multiplicity for arithmetic hyperbolic surfaces and $3$-manifolds: Introduction

+\end{theorem} We prove it in Section \ref{sec:BSConvergence}.
+Combined with a well known result of Borel \cite{Bor81} that there exist only finitely arithmetic lattices in $ G$ with bounded covolume we deduce: \begin{corollary} Let $(\Gamma_n)_{n\in\mathbb N}$ be a sequence of pairwise non-conjugate, torsion-free congruence arithmetic lattices in $G$.
+Then, the sequence of manifolds $(\Gamma_n\bs X)_{n\in\mathbb N}$ converges Benjamini-Schramm to $X$. \end{corollary} After the first version of this paper appeared, the author together with Jean Raimbault were able extend the above result to all congruence arithmetic lattices by combining estimate from Theorem \ref{mthm:TraceEstimate} with ``soft'' ergodic methods \cite[Theorem A]{FraRaim}.
+In the previous version of the present paper we proved that every sequence of torsion-free, pairwise non-commensurable arithmetic lattices converges Benjamini-Schramm to $X$.
+This result has been superseded by \cite[Theorem A]{FraRaim}.
+Since \cite{FraRaim} refers to that previous version, in Section \ref{sec:BSConvergence} we will briefly indicate how \cite[Theorem A]{FraRaim} can be proven using the present version.

-\subsubsection{\textbf{Triangulations of arithmetic hyperbolic $3$-manifolds.}}
+\subsection{Triangulations of arithmetic hyperbolic $3$-manifolds.}

-As an application of above results we prove Gelander conjecture \cite[Conjecture 1.3]{Gelander1} for arithmetic $3$-manifolds: \begin{theorem} There exist absolute positive constants $A,B$ such that every arithmetic, hyperbolic $3$-manifold $M$ is homotopically equivalent to a simplicial complex with at most $A\Vol(M)$ vertices and each vertex has degree bounded by $B$ (if $M$ is compact we can take $B=245$). \end{theorem} As a simple corollary we obtain: \begin{corollary} There exists a constant $C>0$ such that any arithmetic lattice $\Gamma$ in $\PGL(2,\C)$ admits a presentation
+As an application of Theorem \ref{mthm:BSconv} we prove Gelander's conjecture \cite[Conjecture 1.3]{Gelander1} for arithmetic $3$-manifolds: \begin{theorem} There exist absolute positive constants $A,B$ such that every arithmetic, hyperbolic $3$-manifold $M$ is homotopy equivalent to a simplicial complex with at most $A\Vol(M)$ vertices where each vertex has degree bounded by $B$ (if $M$ is compact we can take $B=3104$). \end{theorem} As a simple corollary we obtain: \begin{corollary} There exists a constant $C>0$ such that any torsion-free arithmetic lattice $\Gamma$ in $\PGL(2,\C)$ admits a presentation